 Thanks to the collaboration with Roche, and the ongoing feedback received as a result of it, Decentriq was also able to make improvements to its product.
 “We've tremendously improved the user experience to the point where our data clean rooms can now generate a synthetic copy of the data, which preserves the privacy of the patient’s data, but gives a lot more flexibility to the users,” says Pierre.
 He continues: “On one hand, [Decentriq] gives the flexibility of combining any data; on the other hand, the full guarantee that the privacy of the patient will be preserved at all times during the collaboration.
 This would literally be impossible without such technology.”

 The use cases

 During the webinar, Pierre and Asad illustrate some of the use cases to which Decentriq’s technology can be applied.
 One of them involved a common activity performed by diagnostic companies: the development of new biomarkers.
 Those are often shared with partners to generate and analyse data and, for various reasons, this data cannot often be shared back with Roche, therefore it has to be analysed by the partners (healthcare provider or other institutions) themselves.
 “As you can imagine, with limited resources sometimes these analysis get in the backlog and it can take a long time before we can get the results,” says Asad.
 “With the use of data clean rooms,” continues Asad, “we can collaborate with these institutions and help them analyse that data while they can be fully confident that the data is in their full control, and that no one else - neither Decentriq nor Roche - has access to the raw data itself.”

 This and other use cases have been discussed in detail during the webinar.
-So, if you want to learn more about how Decentriq can enable new data collaboration possibilities in Healthcare, head over to the Microsoft website to watch the webinar or get in touch with us directly.
+So, if you want to learn more about how Decentriq can enable new data collaboration possibilities in Healthcare, watch the webinar on-demand or get in touch with us directly.